favro03/Social-Network-API/README.md

 # Social Network API

 ## Description
   An API for a social network web applicaiton where users can share their thoughts, react to friends' thoughts, and create a friend list.
+The tools used to build this app include Express.js for routing, a MongoDB database, the Mongoose ODM, and moment to format timestamps.

 ## Table of Contents